SimonJF/east-popl19-artifact/README.md

   export LINKS_PORT=9001

 In the remainder of the guide, we will assume the default port of 8080.

+## Differences between EGV and Links

+The paper describes a core calculus, EGV, which extends the GV core functional programming language with exception handling constructs.
+EGV is a purely linear calculus, which does not (without extension) handle the integration of linear and unrestricted types.

+In contrast, Links is designed to be used as a general-purpose programming language.
+It integrates linearity, polymorphism, unrestricted types, and session types via an approach based on subkinding, as pioneered by Mazurak et al. (2012).
+The core type system of Links with session types is described by Lindley & Morris (2017).

+The constructs and semantics of exception handling are the same as in the paper.
+As the paper describes, `close` is un-needed in Links, since endpoints of type `End` are affine, as opposed to linear in EGV.

+Links supports communication and exception handling in the distributed setting, as described in the paper.
+Distributed communication is achieved through WebSockets, which have TCP ordering semantics as defined in the RFC (Fette & Melnikov, 2011).
+We make the assumption that the OCaml implementation of WebSockets faithfully implements the RFC.

 ## Sample evaluation workflow